jspahrsummers/library-oriented-programming/Library-Oriented Programming.md

 # [fit] **Base classes are**
 # [fit] fragile

-^ Case study: Mantle (MTLModel)

-^ Fragile base class problem
+^ I made this mistake in Mantle, with the required MTLModel base class.
+It sucked whenever we would change the implementation, because that could silently break our users' subclasses (this is the "fragile base class problem").

-^ Sometimes consumers need to inherit from other things (e.g. NSManagedObject, UIViewController, etc.)
+^ And sometimes consumers need to inherit from other things (e.g., UIViewController is unavoidable).
+With Mantle, we had users that wanted to inherit from NSManagedObject, and that wasn't really supported until Mantle 2.0, when the base class was no longer required.

 ---